What to do in San Diego for Memorial Day Weekend

 Stroll through Balboa Park

-Talk a walk through the nation’s largest urban park, Balboa Park is a beautiful place you’ll never tire of exploring.
-You can ride a bike, hold a picnic, or stop in any of the 17 museums in Balboa Park.
-Even if you don't explore the museums inside, they're also well known for their spectacular and unique architecture.
+Balboa Park is a beautiful place you’ll never tire of exploring.
+You can ride bikes, have a picnic, or stop in any of the 17 museums dotted around the park (just a few to pick from!).
+Even if you don't explore the museums inside, they're also well known for their spectacular and unique architecture and definitely worth a look.

 Step aboard the USS Midway Museum